 For the uninitiated, an immersion blender, also called a hand blender or stick blender, streamlines the process because it’s usually inserted directly into a mixing bowl or pot filled with whatever you’re pulverizing instead of putting the ingredients into a blender, eliminating one more thing to clean (and store when not in use).
-It typically has “a big grip on top, is easy to turn on, and you can adjust the speed,” explains chef Radu Grigore of Elaia Estiatorio in Bridgehampton, Long Island, who likes to use the tool for making large quantities of purées, soups, and sauces both at home and on the line.
+It typically has “a big grip on top, is easy to turn on, and you can adjust the speed,” explains chef Radu Grigore of Elaia Estiatorio in Bridgehampton, New York, who likes to use the tool for making large quantities of purées, soups, and sauces both at home and on the line.

 Immersion blenders are compact, nimble powerhouses that can really minimize cleanup, too.
 “Using an immersion blender saves me a mess because there’s one less thing to wash,” says Jason Goldstein, food blogger and recipe developer for Chop Happy.
 “Instead of pouring tomato soup or sauce from a hot pot into a blender, the immersion blender goes in the pot, and you’re done!”

 Ahead, Grigore, Goldstein, and a few other culinary pros share their seasoned picks for the best immersion blender for every type of cook and budget, plus savvy tips for getting the most out of this versatile tool.